teju81/ROS2_Essentials/README.md

 ### 3.1 Writing a simple publisher and subscriber in C++

 **Publisher**

+Below is the code for a minimal publisher.

 ```
 // Copyright 2016 Open Source Robotics Foundation, Inc.
 //